kasmtech/workspaces_registry_template/README.md

 We have tried to make it as simple as possible for people to create their own app stores that work with Kasm, the easiest way to do that is to follow these steps:

 1. Click on "Use this template", select Create a new repository
-1. Select a Repository name, you will need to use this name later in the process as well, then click on the "Create repository from template" button
+1. Select a Repository name, you will need to use this name later in the process as well, tick the "Include all branches" checkbox, then click on the "Create repository from template" button
 1. Click on the actions tab and check whether workflows need enabling, if they do, enable them, otherwise you should be good to go.
 1. Go to `/site/next.config.js` and edit the `env` section with the relevant details.
     * name - The name you want to display